keithmburu/courses/2022-ml/slides/5-logistic_regression.md

 $$

 ---
-# Optimization
-## Gradient Descent
+# Optimization: Gradient Descent
 * Goal:  Minimize loss/maximize log likelihood or correct answers
 * Loss function is **convex**
-* If we can walk down the loss function, we can minimize the error on the training data
+* If we can walk down the loss surface, we can minimize the error on the training data
-    * This is what traning is
 * Use the negative gradient $-|\nabla f|$ to minimize loss
     * Same as taking the negative partial derivative of every element in gradient vector

 ---
 # Optimization